DASCH Tutorial: RY Cnc

 Run the block of cells in the next notebook section.
 Daschlab will fetch supporting data and a cutout (it’ll take a minute), and then show the latter in WWT.

-On MyBinder there can be a long lag between the show() function finishing and the image actually appearing.
+Note: The videos show an older syntax, plates(), that has been replaced with exposures().
+On MyBinder there can be a long lag between show() finishing and the image actually appearing.

 Check out the raw lightcurve